-With strong support from the Office of Diversity and Inclusion as well as the Deans of Medical Education and the Graduate School of Biomedical Sciences, The Center for Antiracism in Practice was founded in 2021 to serve as a shared hub to build collective capacity to address racism and bias in medicine and science.
+With strong support from the Office for Diversity and Inclusion as well as the Deans of Medical Education and the Graduate School of Biomedical Sciences, The Center for Anti-racism in Practice was founded in 2021 to serve as a shared hub to build collective capacity to address racism and bias in medicine and science.
 Meet our team.

 We aim to become a key source of change in creating and maintaining Icahn Mount Sinai as an antiracist institution that actively engages in the ongoing process of dismantling interlocking systems of oppression and creating new systems of equity with a focus on racial justice.

 Three strategic areas of focus drive our efforts to drive transformational change.